dynatrace-oss/barista/CODING_STANDARDS.md

 - `Object.prototype.hasOwnProperty` should be used in for-in loops to exclude unwanted prototype properties.
 - Prefer `for-of` and `Object.keys` over `for-in` when possible.

+#### Try-Catch

+Avoid `try-catch` blocks, instead preferring to prevent an error from being thrown in the first place.
+When impossible to avoid, the `try-catch` block must include a comment that explains the specific error being caught and why it cannot be prevented.

 ### RxJS